-When the person who sent this email was asked to clarify the phrases, she was genuinely puzzled.
+When the person who sent the email was asked to clarify the phrases, she was genuinely puzzled.

 Colleagues had never questioned the language before.
-Instead they simply spawned more of it.
+Instead they’d simply spawned more of it.

-So what?
-If she and her colleagues understand it, what’s the problem?
+And so what anyway?
+If she and her team understood it, what was the problem?

 The point is, why risk alienating that new staff member who’s clueless about your particular department’s style and jargon?

-Why make their first day even more tiring and stressful than is necessary?
-Isn’t life too complicated already?
+Why make it even more tiring and stressful than is necessary?
+Isn’t life complicated enough already?

-The write-as-you-speak rule doesn’t operate here because most people who write this way also speak this way.
+The write-as-you-speak rule that I wrote about here doesn’t apply in this case, because most people who write in jargon, speak it too.

 Plain English is always the winner.
 Simplify.
 Cut the waffle.
 Get your message understood.